• Home

 • How to Create a Certificate Signing Request on a Linux Server?

-Create a Certificate Signing Request on a Linux Server
+How to Create a Certificate Signing Request on a Linux Server?

-We all know how important is a digital certificate in the digital world.
-No buddy can imagine a secure world without the digital certificates.
-A digital certificates can be tagged to a user, computer, application, server, service, and can also be tagged to RF access cards.
+We all know how important a digital certificate in the digital world.
+No buddy can imagine a secure world without digital certificates.
+A digital certificate can be tagged to a user, computer, application, server, or service, and can also be tagged to RF access cards.
 Most of you have seen SSL/TLS certificates while using the web.
-It’s one of the most common digital certificate used securing the communication between your web browser and a web server (website).
-Wait, digital certificates are not just used in securing the communication over the network, it also used in proving the identity of the associated entity.
+It’s one of the most common digital certificates used to secure the communication between your web browser and a web server (website).
+Wait, digital certificates are not just used in securing communication over the network, they are also used in proving the identity of the associated entity.
 Digital certificates are not eternal, they expire after a fixed amount of time.
 It is required to renew the certificate to enjoy the service.
 The certificate renewal process begins with the generation of a certificate signing request and request a new certificate by submitting the Certificate Signing Request (CSR) to a Certificate Authority (CA).
 We have shown how to create a custom CSR on a Windows server in a separate post.
-In this post we are covering how to create a certificate signing request on a Linux server.
+In this post, we are covering how to create a certificate signing request on a Linux server.

 OpenSSL has made the process very simple.
 We just need OpenSSL on our Linux machine to create a certificate signing request on a Linux server.
-We have used Ubuntu Desktop v 20.4 LTA for the demonstration purpose.
-However, the procedure remain same for all other versions of Linux and Windows.
+We have used Ubuntu Desktop v 20.4 LTA for demonstration purposes.
+However, the procedure remains the same for all other versions of Linux and Windows.
 Yes, you can follow this process to create a CSR on Windows OS as well if you have OpenSSL running on your Windows machine.

 What Is OpenSSL?